-Green burials are growing in popularity across North America, and for good reason.
-This type of memorial is significantly more eco-friendly, and for some, strengthens their bond to the natural world.
-Here are some key things you need to know about what a natural green burial is and what to expect.
+Green burials, or eco burials, are growing in popularity across North America, and for good reason.
+This type of burial is significantly more eco-friendly, natural, and devoid of toxic chemicals.
+Although cremation is a more eco-conscious approach, there are other ways to have an even smaller environmental footprint.
+Here are some key things you need to know about eco burial alternatives.

-A green burial involves a specific manner of burying –or otherwise laying to rest– a loved one that reduces the environmental impact of a traditional funeral ceremony.
-The green funeral method is focused primarily on the conservation of natural resources and the use of environmentally friendly materials in the ceremonial materials, including the casket, shrouds, and urns.
+A green burial involves laying to rest a loved one in a way that reduces the environmental impact of a traditional funeral ceremony.
+The green funeral method is focused primarily on the conservation of natural resources and the use of environmentally friendly components in the ceremonial materials, including the casket, shrouds, and urns.